chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 console.log(string2)

 ```
-> The array `musicalInstruments` has another array within it.
+- The array `musicalInstruments` has another array within it.

-> Take not of he `trailing commas` separating the nested arrays.
-Also the nested variables are separated with a comma.
-Without these `trailing commas`, you will get an error message that looks like this "undefined is not iterable (cannot read property Symbol(Symbol.iterator))".
+- Take note of the `trailing commas` separating the nested arrays.
+- The nested variables are separated with a comma.
+- Without these `commas`, you will be thrown this error message "undefined is not iterable (cannot read property Symbol(Symbol.iterator))".

 <br> <br>

 #### A better way to ignore?
-Having seen that counting `trailing commas` could be very challwnging as the array size increases.
-It now neccessitates that we use an alternative method to access items selectively.
-In JavaScript, everything, including an array, is an object.
-Using the following method, you can only access the first and last elements:
+Counting commas is challenging.
+But then, we can take advantage of the fact that in JavaScript, everything, including an array, is an object.
+Using this, you can access only the required items.
 ```
     let groceries = [
         "tomatoes",